 All schools have a link AISW from the attendance legal team.
-In the absence of your link worker, please contact sheffieldinclusion&attendance@sheffield.gov.uk
+In the absence of the school's link worker, contact <a href="mailto:sheffield:sheffie

-Prosecution is the last resort, and we support schools to provide the child and family with help and assistance in accessing their education wherever we can.
+Enforcement is the last resort, and we support schools to provide the child and family with help and assistance in accessing their education wherever we can.
 Our aim is to ensure that the school has exhausted all avenues of support before considering the legal route.

-The link AISW will require the school to have undertaken certain measures prior to considering legal prosecution for attendance, as follows:
+The link AISW will require the school to have undertaken certain measures prior to considering legal enforcement for attendance, as follows:

 - School to have referred to the Ideas for challenging and improving attendance Checklist and completed the identified actions relevant to the situation - School to ensure all parents/carers with day-to-day care have been informed of any attendance issues - School to ensure all parent/carer details are up to date (who is in the household?
 Do both parents have parental responsibility?
-If so, on which days?) - School to ensure they have spoken to all services involved with the child or your person - School to explore where the family live in relation to school
+If so, on which days?) - School to ensure they have spoken to all services involved with the child or your person - School to explore where the family live in relation to school - School should inform any social worker assigned to the child if this has not already been done so.

-When considering the legal prosecution route for attendance our school always bears in mind statutory defences prior to progression.
+When considering the legal enforcement route for attendance our school always bears in mind statutory defences prior to progression.